rust-lang/rust/src/doc/rustc-dev-guide/README.md

 [rustdocs]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc/

-The guide can be useful today, but it has a lot of work still go.

 ### Contributing to the guide

+The guide is useful today, but it has a lot of work still go.

 If you'd like to help improve the guide, we'd love to have you!
 You can find plenty of issues on the [issue